Therapy Designed for Kids of All Ages

 Licensed Clinical Professional Counselor

 Brendan Bell, MA, LCPC has over 18 years of experience in private practice working with children, adolescents, and their families.
 With a background in sculpting, Brendan also enjoys counseling artists.
 Brendan is founder and owner of Upswing Counseling in Wheaton, IL and also Executive Director of a multi-site practice, Cherry Hill Counseling, headquartered in Lake Zurich, IL.View Full Bio

 Start Your Journey Today

 Did you just hear your parent say C… C… Counseling?

-Sound boring, pointless, or even scary?
+Sound scary?
+Awkward?
+Or maybe just boring?
 That’s because you haven’t been to Upswing.
 We work differently here — toys, games, sandboxes, foosball, clay, music, Nerf basketball, and more!